Intricate-Dev-Team/IntricateEngineDocs/docs/style/naming-conventions.md

 - C# Interfaces **must** use the `I` prefix for quick identification.
 - Avoid using type names for unrelated purposes (e.g. `Manager` when no managing occurs).

-**Examples:**
+!!! example
     - `TextureCache` (noun clearly identifies what this type encapsulates)
     - `AssetManager` (acceptable if this type genuinely manages assets)
     - `Utils` (avoid this!
 Split responsibilities into meaningful classes)

 ---

 ## Abbreviations

-Allowed common abbreviations:
-- `ID`, `GUID`, `URL`, `HTML`, `UI`, `GUI`, `API`, `GPU`, `CPU`
+- Allowed **common** abbreviations: `ID`, `GUID`, `URL`, `HTML`, `UI`, `GUI`, `API`, `GPU`, `CPU`.

-Avoid local or project-specific abbreviations unless documented or blatantly-obvious.
+- Avoid local or project-specific abbreviations unless documented or blatantly-obvious.

-**Example defined abbreviations:**
+!!! example "Example defined abbreviations"
     - `IE`: IntricateEngine
     - `VBO`: Vertex Buffer Object
     - `VK`: Vulkan
     - `D3D`: DirectX/Direct3D
     - `SRV`: DirectX Shader Resource View
     - `RTV`: DirectX Render Target View

 ---

 ## File Naming Rules

-File names should reflect the primary type or purpose.
-One main class or responsibility per file where practical.
+- File names should reflect the primary type or purpose.

-**Examples:**
+- Use one main class or responsibility per file where practical.

+!!! example
-- The class `FrameBuffer` belongs inside `FrameBuffer.cs`.
-    - The struct `FrameBufferSpecification` which is directly related to `FrameBuffer` also belongs inside `FrameBuffer.cs`.
+    The class `FrameBuffer` belongs inside `FrameBuffer.cs`.
+The struct `FrameBufferSpecification` which is directly related to `FrameBuffer` also belongs inside `FrameBuffer.cs`.

-- The file `BindingsCommon.hpp` contains a collection of all the shared behaviors of the C++ interop bindings.
+---

 ## Folder Naming Rules

+- Folders are created for every major or minor subsystem that requires the implementation of multiple source files.

+!!! example
-Folders are created for every major or minor subsystem that requires the implementation of multiple source files. (e.g. There are many source files part of the `Math` library, therefore these files are deserving of their own folder: `IntricateEngine/Math/`).
+    There are many source files part of the `Math` library, therefore these files are deserving of their own folder: `IntricateEngine/Math/`

-Folders should always be named in **PascalCase** except in instances where a certain directory tree may either currently or in-future be made web-accessible; such as the `Docs/` folder - which uses **kebab-case** as is standard for web traffic.
+- Folders should always be named in **PascalCase** except in instances where a certain directory tree is required to follow a different convention for a particular toolchain; such as using **kebab-case** folder names for web-based toolchains.

 ---